xetch-mirror/BBS/Clib/read.md

-hello! meaning of club is C library as I will include mingw headers sincerely
+hello! meaning of clib is C library as I will include mingw headers sincerely